cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 * Set up notifications or monitor registration and CFP forms for accommodation needs and ask for clarification if needed.
 * Connect attendees with sign language interpreters to ensure they understand communication needs and style.
-* For dedicated interpreters (see sign language interpreter section), provide both sides with contact information to communicate directly during the event should they run late or if a meeting place changes.
+* For dedicated interpreters (see the [sign language interpreters](#sign-language-interpreters) section), provide both sides with contact information to communicate directly during the event should they run late or if a meeting place changes.

 ### Connect us with our peers